 And book stalls under Waterloo Bridge.

-You’ll go past the scrap of sand we call the foreshore (and maybe even some sand sculptures!) and the OXO Tower.
+Head past that scrap of sand we call the foreshore and the OXO Tower.

 Before too long you’ll arrive at the Tate Modern.

-The world’s most popular art gallery, don’tcha know?
+London’s most popular art gallery, don’tcha know?
 Are you going to go in?
-NO THERE IS NO TIME.
+NO. THERE IS NO TIME.
 YOU MUST COMPLETE THE REST OF YOUR LONDON SIGHTSEEING MAP.